Campus Improvement Plan

 Lever 3: Positive School Culture

-Strategy 2: Create advisory lessons that help students learn how to be accountable for commitments and high-quality work.
+Strategy 2: Create advisory lessons that expose students to how to be accountable for commitments and high-quality work.

-Strategy's Expected Result/Impact: Improve the overall rating of Ethical &Service Minded from Emerging to Progressing.
+Strategy's Expected Result/Impact: Improve overall rating of Ethical & Service Minded from Emerging to Progressing.

 ESF Levers: